WEB28/node-auth1-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+## Encryption vs Hashing

+- For password storage use hashing, because encryption is two way. once hashed there is not easy way of getting the original string back.

+## Auth workflow

+- register an account
+- login
+- log out